 Despite everything, Berliners are a tough and resilient bunch.
 Take for instance this Facebook update which has been shared a lot over the past few days:

 You can also peruse this article from Der Spiegel, ‘Completely Unimpressed’ Berliners Maintain Composure after Attack.
-Or this one, Defiance, not fear, as Berlin Christmas market reopens.
+Or this one, Sadness and defiance mark the reopening of Breitscheidplatz market.

 Whatever the fallout from this particular event may be, whether or not it will happen again (and one can presume it will), this is our home, we’ll overcome this, keep on going about our lives, and continue to celebrate our love for Berlin.